-I have to admit with some shame, that more often than I would care to acknowledge, my anger at stupid people gets the best of me.
-Instead of trying to be patient and reasonable, I choose the less constructive path of angrily expressing condescending insults.
+I have to admit with some shame that more often than I would care to acknowledge, my anger at stupid people gets the best of me.
+Instead of trying to be patient and reasonable I more often than not choose the less constructive path of angrily expressing condescending insults at people and ideas I find offensive.

 Rep. John Ragan recently sponsored a “license to bully” bill that protects violent thugs who want to verbally and physically harass LGBT people based on “religious and moral grounds.”
-If this isn’t reminiscent of the kind of laws the Nazis passed in the 1930′s against Jews, nothing is.
-A German Gentile living in the Third Reich, was legally permitted to accuse a Jewish person of almost any crime imaginable, without any corroborating evidence or other witnesses.
+If this isn’t reminiscent of the kind of laws the Nazis passed in the 1930’s against Jews, nothing is.
+A German Gentile living in the Third Reich was permitted legally to accuse a Jewish person of almost any crime imaginable without any corroborating evidence or other witnesses.
+My beloved grandfather, never went took the family trash down to the basement at night in the city of Mannheim where he lived with my Mom and grandmother out of fear that an anti-Semitic woman could accuse him of molestation or rape without any proof or corroboration.

 If Ragan’s license to bully bill isn’t outrageous enough, consider if you will that just one day after 14-year-old Philip Parker, a gay teen in Tennessee committed suicide, Ragan, had the unmitigated chutzpah to publicly declare that gay people are “not mentally healthy adult human beings.”